dthigpen/bank-statement-parser/README.md

 # bank-statement-parser
-A command line tool to parse bank statements into transactions.
+A command line tool to parse bank statements into JSON formatted transactions.
+Used as input for the budgeting tool [budget-cli](https://github.com/dthigpen/budget-cli).

 ```
 $ bank-statement-parser -c config.json path/to/statements/*.pdf
 $ ls *.json